-- Our pupils are taught by well-qualified and experienced transition teachers in Year 7 and subject specialists from Year 8 to Year 11. - Our Headteacher and senior leaders are well qualified, possessing a range of qualifications. - We have several SpLD specialist teachers.
-Our Lead Practitioner/ intervention teacher holds an MA in SpLD and is an Associate Member of the British Dyslexia Association, allowing her to make assessments for dyslexia.
-Our Special Educational Needs and Disabilities Co-ordinator (SENDCO), holds a Masters degree in Autism Spectrum Disorder.
+- Our pupils are taught by well-qualified and experienced transition teachers in Year 7 and subject specialists from Year 8 to Year 11. - Our Headteacher and senior leaders are well qualified, possessing a range of qualifications. - We have several SpLD specialist teachers and our Special Educational Needs and Disabilities Coordinator (SENDCO), holds a Masters degree in Autism Spectrum Disorder.